AWegnerGitHub/smokeapi/docs/dev/contributing.rst

 Running Tests
 ~~~~~~~~~~~~~

+**Note**: While this note exists, there are **NO** unit tests.
+This is a known
+limitation and will be corrected at some point in the future.

 To be able to run the test suite, you'll need to have `mock`_ installed.
 Mock is
 on the Python Package Index, so you can install it simply with one command::